jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 ### Unseen Attackers and Targets

-Combatants often try to escape their foes’ notice by hiding, casting the [[invisibility]] spell, or lurking in darkness.
+Combatants often try to escape their foes’ notice by hiding, casting the [[Invisibility]] spell, or lurking in darkness.

 When you attack a target that you can’t see, you have [[disadvantage]] on the attack roll.
 This is true whether you’re guessing the target’s location or you’re targeting a creature you can hear but not see.
 If the target isn’t in the location you targeted, you automatically miss, but the DM typically just says that the attack missed, not whether you guessed the target’s location correctly.